 Some South American air forces have the authority to shoot down any suspect drug smuggler private airplane which is flying over an inhabited area and refuses to keep contact, either by radio or by hand signals.
 Bolivia has not such authority.
 Since the main business of the Bolivian T33 is pretty much just patrolling their air space, accordingly to the government, the vintage jet fighter is good enough for the job.

-No doubt we should congratulate the maintenance team for keeping all the remaining T33 in such good shape.
-In all of the photos and videos I’ve seen, the planes look spotless.
+No doubt the maintenance team should be praised for keeping all the remaining T33 in such good shape.
+All the photos and videos I’ve seen, the planes look spotless.

 But the time to retire them has finally come, in 2011 Bolivia started to gradually replace the tired warrior by the Chinese trainer – fighter Hongdu JL-8.
 Of course, this substitution is a slow process, and some experts believe that the T33 may still be in service as late as 2020.